TABLE OF CONTENTS

 - Why Choose PaymentCloud?

-Below dives deeper into high-risk accounts, their associated fees, and—best of all—how to unlock the lowest possible fees by partnering with a merchant services provider specializing in high-risk business support!
+Below, we’ll explore high-risk accounts and their associated fees.
+Best of all, we’ll unpack how you can access the lowest possible fees by partnering with a merchant services provider specializing in high-risk business support!

 Average High-Risk Merchant Account Rates

-Generally, high-risk business owners can expect credit card processing rates of 0.5% to 1% higher than low-risk processing rates, which end up ranging anywhere from 3.49% to 3.95% per transaction on average plus a $0.25 transaction fee.
-Typically, monthly fees range from $10 to $50.
+Generally, high-risk business owners can expect their credit card processing rates to be 0.5% to 1% higher than low-risk processing rates.
+These rates range from 3.49% to 3.95% per transaction on average, plus a $0.25 transaction fee.
+Monthly fees typically range from $10 to $50.
+Merchants are encouraged to get a grasp on these numbers, as they help paint an accurate portrait of the pros and cons of partnering with a high-risk processor.

 An Overview of High-Risk Merchant Account Fees

-High-risk merchant accounts are designed for businesses at a higher risk of chargebacks, fraud, or other payment processing pitfalls that make it difficult to secure a traditional merchant account.
-To compensate for the increased exposure to the aforementioned issues, fees for a high-risk merchant account are typically higher than those for a regular merchant account.
+High-risk merchant accounts are designed for businesses more likely to experience chargebacks, fraud, or other payment processing pitfalls.
+These issues can make securing a traditional merchant account challenging.
+To compensate for the increased exposure to these obstacles, fees for a high-risk merchant account are often more expensive than those for a standard merchant account.

-The fees associated with a high-risk merchant account vary depending on a number of factors, including the business’s industry, its transaction volume, and its assessed risk level.
-High-risk accounts may also be subject to fees for chargeback protection, PCI compliance, and other security measures.
-Additionally, these fees can differ between payment processors.
+The fees associated with a high-risk merchant account vary depending on several factors, including the specific industry, transaction volume, and assessed risk level.
+High-risk accounts may also be subject to fees for chargeback protection, PCI compliance, and additional security measures.
+Generally speaking, these fees differ between respective payment processors.

 Why Are Processing Costs Different for High-Risk Merchant Accounts?

-Because high-risk businesses present a greater potential liability to merchant account providers, the associated merchant account fees reflect that risk.
-For example, these types of businesses may have a higher rate of chargebacks, which can be costly for the merchant account provider.
-To offset this risk, the processor charges more for its services.
+The processor charges more for its services to offset this chance of risk.
 Additionally, the processor may require more stringent security measures, such as a rolling reserve, to protect itself from potential losses from high-risk transactions.
-All of these factors can contribute to the higher fees associated with a high-risk merchant account.
+These factors contribute to the sometimes significantly higher fees associated with high-risk merchant accounts.

 Factors that Classify Your Business as High-Risk for a Merchant Account

-Many factors contributing to a high-risk business classification are so common that a business owner may not realize their operation is considered high risk until they attempt to obtain a merchant account.
+Specific factors that can earn your business a high-risk classification are so commonplace that a merchant may not even realize their operation is in this category until they attempt to obtain a merchant account.
 Such factors include:

 - Likelihood of a high chargeback ratio